-The Regional Comprehensive Economic Partnership (RCEP) is made up of 15 Southeast Asian countries (i.e. Brunei, Indonesia, Laos, Cambodia, Malaysia, Myanmar, Philippine, Singapore, Thailand and Vietnam) and five of their FTA partners-Australia, China, Japan, New Zealand and South Korea.
-These fifteen member countries account for about 30% of the world’s population and GDP, making it largest Trade Block.
+The Regional Comprehensive Economic Partnership (RCEP) is made up of 15 Southeast Asian countries (i.e. Brunei, Indonesia, Laos, Cambodia, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and five of their FTA partners-Australia, China, Japan, New Zealand, and South Korea.
+These fifteen member countries account for about 30% of the world’s population and GDP, making it the largest Trade Block.

 Importance of Regional Comprehensive Economic Partnership

 The RECP isn’t as comprehensive and doesn’t cut tariffs as intensely as the TPP’s successor.
 That’s why many analysts think RCEP’s sheer size makes it more significant.

 The trade pact, which includes a mix of high-income, middle-income and low income countries, was conceived at 2011 ASEAN Summit in Bali.
 Its debates were formally launched during the 2012 ASEAN Summit in Cambodia.

 Regional Comprehensive Economic Partnership is the first and most beneficial trade agreement between China, Japan, and South Korea.
 It also seemed that it is the first multilateral free trade agreement to include China.
 At the time it was signed, analysts predicted it would help rouse the economy amid the Covid-19 pandemic and drag the economic center of gravity towards Asia.

 For beginners, leaders expect that the pact will help to spur recovery from the corona virus pandemic.